bduvenhage/bduvenhage.github.io/_posts/2019-04-12-performance-of-deque.md

 <script src='https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.5/latest.js?config=TeX-MML-AM_CHTML' async></script>

 Many algorithms make use of a double ended queue (a.k.a. a deque).
-For example, in breadth first search a deque is used to hold the search frontier. ...
+For example, in breadth first search a deque is used to hold the search frontier.

 Having a fast implementation of a deque is very useful.
 If the size of the deque is bounded then one can implement it as a ring buffer over a pre-allocated array.

 I've been considering implementing a ring buffer STL containor or container adaptor for doing breadth first search faster than would perhaps be possible with an STL deque.
 However, an STL deque is a much cooler (and faster) container than I initially thought.
-The deque stores its elements in cache friendly chunks and still allows constant time random access (although with one more dereference than required by a vector).
-Given its design, a deque has to potential to be very efficient.
+The deque stores its elements in cache friendly chunks and still allows constant time random access (although with one more dereference than required with a vector).
+Given its design, a deque has the potential to be very efficient.

 ## The STL Deque Implementation

 ## The Performance of std::deque vs. std::vector
 I compared the performance of std::deque to std::vector on Apple LLVM (clang) compiler version 10.0.1.
-I measured the performance of adding elements to the end of the container, adding to the front and iterating over the entire container.
-I expect adding to and removing from the front of the container to be MUCH faster for a deque than for a vector.
-I'm more interested in the relative performance of adding to the end and iterating over elements.

-The test does a push_back of 50M elements, insert at front of 50M elements and then iterates over all elements for deque and for vector.
 The code is compiled with -O3 (default Xcode release flags).
+I'm specifically interested in the relative performance of adding to the end and iterating over elements.
+One can expect adding to and removing from the front of the container to be much faster for a deque.

+The test does a push_back of 50 million random integers, then inserts 50 million random integers at the front, then sorts the container and then iterates over and sets all the elements to a constant value.
 The total time these operations take are shown below:

 |                    |  Vector  |  Deque   |
 |--------------------|----------|----------|